abraunegg/onedrive/docs/usage.md

 #### Recommendation

-If you use Obsidian, it is *strongly* recommended that you enable the following two configuration options in your OneDrive client `config` file:
+If you use Obsidian, it is *strongly* recommended that you enable the following two configuration options in your OneDrive Client for Linux `config` file:
 ```
 force_session_upload = "true"
 delay_inotify_processing = "true"
 ```
-These settings introduce a delay in processing local file change events, allowing the OneDrive client to batch or debounce Obsidian's frequent writes.
+These settings introduce a delay in processing local file change events, allowing the OneDrive Client for Linux to batch or debounce Obsidian's frequent writes.
 By default, this delay is 5 seconds.

 To adjust this delay, you can add the following configuration option:
 ```